-Administrative and Support Services (Former Employee) – London, On – April 30, 2014
+Administrative and Support Services (Former Employee) – London, On – 30 April 2014

 A typical day at work required answering multiple calls regarding various things.
 One of the key things I've learned is knowing the information, and talking to a customer with any sort of confidence will help you in the interaction significantly.
 My co-workers were one of the best co-workers I have personally ever had a chance to work with.
 Always bringing their best foot forward and prepared to help their co-workers or fellow customer with utmost respect.
 The hardest part of the job was asking for help because I feared being looked down upon; however after seeing everyone interact casually eased things a lot.
 The most enjoyable part of the job was learning new ways to deal with customers of different tolerance level and being able to work with the school network in order to help the students.

-Print Monitor (Former Employee) – London, ON – May 8, 2016
+Research/Teaching Assistant (Current Employee) – London, ON – 26 December 2016

-Teaching Assistant (Former Employee) – London, ON – July 14, 2016
+Graduate Teaching Assistant (Current Employee) – London, ON – 23 November 2016

-PhD Candidate (Former Employee) – London, ON – July 18, 2016
+Research Associate (Former Employee) – London, ON – 28 October 2016

 A typical day at work included arriving to the lab, doing a literature search, setting up reactions.
 There were also classes one had to take which didn't necessarily occur everyday.
 After class, one would go check on your reactions, work them up, purify the compounds, and characterize and analyze the compounds.
 Every day there was something new to learn.

 It is an enjoyable experience sharing knowledge with professors and students and learning from them as well